openvcloud/docs/docs/Installation/Installer-script.md

 <a id="cluster-resources-apply"></a>
 ### cluster resources apply

-To apply a specific kubernetes resource
+Apply a specifified kubernetes resource
 Following options are available:
 - `--path` path to template